stemmlerjs/univjobs-front-static/src/pages/blog/3-tips-that-ensure-you-will-get-to-the-interview.md

 ---
 templateKey: blog-post
-title: 3 Ways That Ensure You Get To The Interview
+title: 3 Tips to Getting an Interview
 author: Charles Javelona
 date: '2018-06-16T21:15:49-04:00'
-description: >-
+description: >

-  So, you just graduated and the one thing on your mind is where can I get a job, but you're not even getting your foot in the door.
-You're looking to get an edge over everyone else in your class... and we know it's hard to get into a company unless you know someone.
-So here are a couple suggestions to potentially take you to the next level at least (and by that we mean the interview).
+  Whether you’re a student or recent graduate, it can be challenging to get your foot in the door and make it to the interview stage.
+It doesn’t have to be;
+  Here are a few tips to take your resume to the next level and get that interview!
 tags:
   - Getting the job
   - Getting the Interview